Flu - vaccination

 It won't stop all flu viruses and the level of protection may vary.
 So it's not a 100% effective and you may still get flu.

-But if you do get flu after you have the vaccine, it's likely to be milder.
-It should also be shorter than it would have been.
+But if you do get flu after you have the vaccine, it's likely to be milder and you will recover more quickly.

-Flu vaccines have been given to millions of people worldwide for over 60 years.
+Flu vaccines have been given to millions of people worldwide for over 60 years, including to pregnant women.
 Reactions are generally mild.

 Flu vaccine side effects